fenago/ml-scikit-keras-tensorflow/labs/solution_17.md

     distribution is typically similar to the training data.
 For example, since MNIST contains many images of each digit, the generative model would output roughly the same number of images of each digit.
-Some generative models can be parametrized---for example, to generate only some kinds of outputs.
+Some generative models can be parametrized for example, to generate only some kinds of outputs.
 An example of a generative autoencoder is the variational autoencoder.